A New Approach To Estimate The Collision Probability For Automotive Applications: Collision probability at boundary

 The approaches discussed above are limited to constant velocity models with assumptions on the coupling of longitudinal and lateral motion, they either incorporate specific process noise or no process noise at all or exclude the uncertainty of the initial condition.
 Additionally, they all rely on a time-to-go or TTC as a prerequisite quantity - either probabilistic or non-probabilistic.

 As we will show in the next section, such a temporal collision measure is not necessary for the computation of a collision probability.
 Instead, we show that a fundamental quantity to compute the collision probability for stochastic processes is the collision probability {\it rate}.
-The mathematical foundation for this approach was provided in \cite{belyaev1968number}.
+The mathematical foundation for this approach was provided in \cite{belyaev1968number} in terms of a stochastic intensity for piecewise smooth boundaries.
+Collision probability rates have already been used in the context of air traffic collision risk modeling: In \cite{bakker1993air} an intensity specific to a hyperrectangular boundary has been re-derived although \cite{belyaev1968number} was known to the authors.
+A subsequent publication (\cite{blom2003collision}) also includes definitions and theorems independent of established definitions and theorems from \cite{belyaev1968number} for those hyperrectangles.
+Further applications to air traffic collision risk modeling are presented in \cite{blom2002conflict} and \cite{cir319}.
+In the following section we define a collision probability and derive upper bounds of the collision probability and collision probability rate based on standard concepts from the theory of level crossings and the intensity for more general boundaries from \cite{belyaev1968number}.